eu-waliston/JS-Mastery/README.md

 ![JS MASTERY](https://user-images.githubusercontent.com/82295321/219524955-e33ebb56-eefb-4794-bbe0-4bc148bcc3d2.png)

-## In this repository, i will post  javascript lessons to improve myself and anyone that like JS + Extras
+## In this repository, i will post  javascript lessons to improve myself and anyone that like JS

+## content:
+- 101 lessons + Extras

 ## Frequency
 - Only Weekends